 Getting in trouble with the authorities, especially the IRS, isn’t a pleasant experience.
-Beyond the complexity of processes, individuals who fail to address their tax debts may face hefty fines, severe legal consequences, and potentially losing their homes.
+Beyond the complexity of processes, individuals who fail to address their tax debts may face hefty fines, severe legal consequences, and may potentially have to face the question: “Can the IRS take my home?”.

 We understand the stress of knowing that you could lose your home and how devastating that could be for you and your family.
 While the IRS can technically seize your house under the law, it’s also important to remember that the IRS doesn’t immediately take assets upon missing deadlines.